engr101staff/engr101matlab/_sources/working_with_images/main.rst

 * To load images into a matrix, use :code:`imread()`.
 To save an image matrix as a file, use :code:`imwrite()`.
 To display a matrix as an image, use :code:`imshow()`.
 * **Integers** are whole real numbers (e.g,.
 1, 2, 3). **Doubles** are floating point numbers (e.g., decimals like 1.5, 2.7, and 3.0).
 * In MATLAB, grayscale images are represented by a matrix with intensity values (0-255 or 0-1).
-* **Contrast stretching** improves or "stretches" the contrast of an image.
+* **Contrast stretching** “stretches out” the range of intensity values by making sure that the values go all the way from 0 to 255 (instead of having a narrower range of values).
+* To do **image thresholding**, first choose a threshold value.
+Then, set all values above the threshold to white (255).
+Set all values below or equal to the threshold to black (0).
 * In MATLAB, RGB color images are represented by a matrix with three separate channels (three different 2D matrices) which represent the red, green, and blue portions of each pixel.
+To access values in a 3D array, we use row/column/layer indexing.
 * When manipulating images, you can either work with the whole image, or work with a single channel at a time.
 For more complicated manipulations, you may need to make a copy of the channel, make adjustments, and then replace the original channel.
+* **Image desaturation** is the process of removing color from all or part of an image.
 * In MATLAB, HSV color images are represented by a matrix with three separate channels (three different 2D matrices) which represent the hue, saturation, and brightness value portions of each pixel.
 * To convert from RGB to HSV, use :code:`rgb2hsv()`.
 To convert from HSV to RGB, use :code:`hsv2rgb()`.
 Remember that to show an image using :code:`imshow()`, it **must be** an RGB image so don't forget to convert before using that command.